Slow Cooker Corned Beef and Cabbage

 Storage and reheating

 Store leftovers in an airtight container in the refrigerator for up to three days.
+Freeze up to 3 months.
 To reheat, you can heat it on the stovetop in a skillet or place it on a rimmed baking sheet and heat in in a 300 degree oven.

-This classic recipe of slow cooked, corned beef brisket is a simple recipe and it makes an easy dinner!
-Some folks believe Corned Beef and Cabbage represent good luck and prosperity in the New Year!
-The green cabbage represents cash and the corned beef represents health!
+Some folks believe this meat and veggie combination represents good luck and prosperity in the New Year!
+The green cabbage represents cash and the beef represents health!

-Add a side of black eyed peas and cornbread and you’re in good shape for a prosperous New Year!
+Add a side of black eyed peas and a slice of skillet cornbread and you’re in good shape for a prosperous New Year!
 Perhaps you’ll have a little luck of the Irish, too!

 - Collard Greens